 Recognition of Organizations

-All social functions and other activities sponsored by an organization that are held on campus must be registered with the Office of Student Programs no later than seven (7) working days prior to the event.
+All social functions and other activities sponsored by an organization that are held on campus must be registered with the Office of Fraternity and Sorority Life and Involvement no later than seven (7) working days prior to the event.
 The officers of the organization and security personnel are responsible for the enforcement of College policies at any registered on-campus social event.
 The College makes no effort to supervise or control activities held off campus.
 Organizations that hold such functions do so at their own risk.
 Student groups that sponsor activities off-campus are individually and collectively liable for damages that may result from destruction of property or injury of persons.
 An officially recognized student organization may seek approval for an off-campus event (e.g., ski trip, backpacking, canoeing, etc.) by complying with requirements that have been established by the College to provide for adequate supervision.
 When such an event meets minimum requirements for official sponsorship, the College's liability insurance may be extended to provide the group with protection.
 The requirements for official recognition of off-campus events include approval of location, mode of transportation, and supervision by faculty or staff members.
 In addition, alcoholic beverages may not be served, provided, or in the possession of those in attendance at the event.
 Violation of any of the requirements established for each event will result in the nullification of liability insurance coverage.

 College facilities are available for use by faculty and students, who are required to make reservations at the Office of Student Programs, 3rd floor, Wertz Student Center.
 Space for use by recognized student organizations and faculty who are scheduling space for activities associated with their teaching responsibilities or departmental programs is provided free of charge.
 Individual groups or departments scheduling space must assume responsibility for damage or extra cleaning necessitated by misuse of the space.
 Non-recognized or unchartered organizations and off-campus groups are charged a rental fee for the use of campus space.
 All space for meetings and other activities must be scheduled through the Office of Student Programs.